9 Tips for School Readiness

 1. Listening (Auditory Processing)

 You know your child can hear, but how well can they listen?
 Can they tune out background sounds and focus on the teacher’s voice?
+Will they struggle to listen in a noisy room?

 1. Memory